ProCode-Software/proicons/docs/api-reference/javascript-api.md

+# JavaScript ProIcons API
-Along with the [HTML API](./HTML-ProIcons-API), ProIcons can also be accessed though JavaScript with not much extra work needed.
+Along with the [HTML API](./javascript-api), ProIcons can also be accessed though JavaScript with not much extra work needed.
 To add an icon, such as `Add`:

 ```javascript
 proicons.icons.add;